JordanJohns0/DM-Wiki/content/Session Notes/Season 1 - Cult of the Mindflayer/Cult of the Mindflayer 8.md

 - Right before he dies he uses the mind stone(?) to teleport away
 	- A dr strange portal that players can look inside to see where he went
 	- FIRE LAND!!!
-		- Then players must go there to get the crysal before he does
+		- Then players must go there to get the crystal before he does

-	-
+#Season1